jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Because we don't yet have a new philosophy reminding everyone we "innovate or die" like any other lifeform, regular people are left being Cinderella locked in the attic, wanting a better Life without the know-how to get it.
 Without the power of evolution in their minds, they tell stories within either Conservative or Progressive ideology, to justify why they should get priority access from the dwindling carcus of the Industrial Age.

 - Hi, I'm a Progressive Activist.
-I took the creativity that imagined the Industrial Age, into the bizarre.
-My art films, marketing campaigns, and protests are a bad return on investment and the easy credit and cheap labour I've used to sustain my old adaptations is running out.
-To hide my ineffectivness, I've been using a public philosophy that because my, or someone elses, parents and grandparents were abused and disadvantaged in the past I deserve preferencial help.
+My creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to mankind.
+After the Industrial Age ended, I kept pushing those same tools and policies and now they're bizarre.
+That's why my art films, marketing campaigns, and protests are a bad return on investment.
+I used easy credit and cheap labour to sustain my old adaptations, but now they're both running out.
+To hide my ineffectivness, I've been using a public philosophy that because my, or someone elses, parents and grandparents were abused and disadvantaged in the past my old tools and policies are sitll needed.
+By the way, Fascist Conservatives are greedy and evil they deserve nothing!
 - Hi, I'm a Conservative Businessman.
-I took the industriousness that built the Industria Age, and built spectacle.
-American homes, vehicles, products are now huge!
+My industriousness built the Industria Age's companies, tools, and wealth for mankind.
+After the Industrial Age ended, I kept selling the same tools and companies using spectacle.
+American homes, vehicles, televisions are now huge!
 They do the same functions though, so we had to use easy credit and cheap labour to pay for it all and now its running out.
-To hide my ineffectivness, I've been using a public philosophy that because my parents or grandparents were smart and hard working I deserve preferencial treatment.
+To hide my ineffectivness, I've been using a public philosophy that because my parents or grandparents were smart and hard working their old tools and policies that I still use today are still needed.
+By the way, Socialist Progressives are lazy and evil they deserve nothing!
+- I don't like politics.
+But as cost of living goes up general happiness goes down, I'm looking for answers.
+I really thing `insert name here` are terrible people, so my only other choice is `insert name here`.
+What I'm really worried about is the technology that underpins my job becoming obsolete because I love Netflix but want to keep working at Blockbuster.
-- Neither of us knows how to start a web server.
+- None of us knows how to start a web server.

 Today's ideologies co-evolved the Industrial Age.
 Now their descendats are riding a chute and de-volving towards extremism, depression, and war.
 Because unlike Cinderella or a martial artist, they don't know how to reach for the tools to change their fate.
 Instead they find fallacies in each other's public facing stories about gender, pay gaps, inequality, and so on to invalidate the other's pain and elevate their own, because the tools and techniques they've grown up with, educated with, and have a job with, aren't the single source of truth, and can't harvest enough resources in the Internet Age to bring prosperity to the body politic.